emma-ozanich/emma-ozanich.github.io/_pages/about.md

 I'm a project/data scientist with a PhD in signal, array processing and machine learning for ocean science applications.
 With 8 years of research and industry experience, I specialize in timeseries data analysis and visualization.
-While I work in variety of software languages as the situation requires, I'm most interested in the underyling models that tie pieces together.
+I work in variety of software languages as the situation requires, and I'm most interested in the underyling models that tie pieces together.

-I enjoy a good data analysis problems -- you'll find me researching more efficient and accurate ways of getting things done!
+I enjoy a good data analysis problem -- you'll find me researching more efficient and accurate ways of getting things done!